What is iBeacon? Everything you need to know

 iBeacon, a wireless communication technology

-The iBeacon is a standardized BLE frame format defined by Apple to facilitate the integration of BLE beacons into iOS applications.
+iBeacon is a standardised BLE frame format defined by Apple to facilitate the integration of BLE beacons into iOS applications.
 With this protocol, mobile applications can simply and securely receive and use the data generated by iBeacons.
-Many applications have already been created using the “Point of Interest” feature, where the application triggers a predefined action when the phone enters the range of a beacon.
+A large number of applications have already been created using the ‘Point of Interest’ function, in which the application triggers a predefined action when the phone comes within range of a beacon.

-This function is particularly popular in marketing because it allows to attract and engage with customers in a different and original way.
+This function is particularly popular in marketing, as it attracts and appeals to customers in a different and original way.

 Logo iBeacon